cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

         }
     }

-    // Insert an object, if the queue is full, block the current thread. public func put(x: Object) {
+    // Insert an object; block the current thread if the queue is full. public func put(x: Object) {
         // Acquire the mutex.
         synchronized(m) {